About Akagera National Park

 Brief Over view

-Akagera National Park lies in eastern Rwanda, hugging the border with Tanzania.
+Akagera National Park is located in eastern Rwanda, sharing the border with Tanzania.
 It’s characterized by woodland, swamps, low mountains and savannah.
-The varied terrain shelters wildlife including zebras, giraffes, elephants, lions and hundreds of bird species, such as the rare shoebill stork.
-In the southern part of the park, vast Lake Ihema is home to hippos and crocodiles.
+The national park shelters wildlife including zebras, giraffes, elephants, lions and lots of bird species, such as the rare shoebill stork.
+The park has a vast lake Ihema which is home to hippos and crocodiles.

 Area: 1,200 km²

 Akagera National Park is located in the north east of Rwanda along the border with Tanzania.
-The park is named after the Akagera River that flows along its eastern boundary and feeds into a labyrinth of lakes of which the largest is Lake Ihema.
-The forest fringed lakes, papyrus swamps, savannah plains and rolling highlands combine to make Akagera amongst the most scenic of reserves anywhere in Africa.
+The name of the park is derived from the Akagera River that flows along its eastern boundary to Lake Ihema.
+The forest fringed lakes, papyrus swamps, Savannah plains and rolling highlands combine to make Akagera amongst the most scenic of reserves anywhere in Africa.
 It has exceptional levels of biodiversity and forms the largest protected wetland in central Africa.

 Akagera National Park – a different landscape than the rest of Rwanda – Rwanda’s Big-5 Game Park with lots of Things to do and see

-You will find splendid open Savanna Plains, broad-leaved forests and pleasant hills, candelabra Euphoria Trees, Lakes teaming with crocodiles and the large concentration of hippos.
-Maasai Giraffes, Burchell Zebras, Elephants, Buffaloes, various species of Antelopes such as the Defassa Waterbuck, Topi, roan antelopes, the large Eland Antelopes, Bohor Reedbuck, Oribi, Common Duiker, Klipspringer and the semi-aquatic Sitatunga Antelopes and the Lions and Rhinos are back in Akagera National Park.
+Akagera has splendid open Savanna Plains, broad-leaved trees and pleasant hills, candelabra Euphoria Trees, Lakes like lake Ihema teaming with crocodiles and the large concentration of hippos. lots of wild animals like Maasai Giraffes, Burchell Zebras, Elephants, Buffaloes, various species of Antelopes such as the Defassa Waterbuck, Topi, roan antelopes, the large Eland Antelopes, Bohor Reedbuck, Oribi, Common Duiker, Klipspringer and the semi-aquatic Sitatunga Antelopes, the Lions and Rhinos are back in Akagera National Park.

-Birders will find Akagera National Park a natural treasure trove with over 520 species represented here with over 100 species of birds not found elsewhere in Rwanda.
+Akagera shelters over 100 species of birds and thats why Birders will find it a natural treasure trove with over 520 species represented here with over 100 species of birds not found elsewhere in Rwanda.